Combat flight simulation game: Combat flight shooter

+Gameplay from Ace Combat 7, a combat flight shooter game.

 Combat flight shooters have various elements that are less realistic than simulators, such as simplified controls and physics models, compressed or non-existent start up times, emphasis on close-range dogfighting over beyond-visual-range combat for modern jets, and the ability to carry a physically impossible amount of weapons compared to real-life aircraft loadouts.
 Examples of console or PC games include Ace Combat, H.A.W.X., and Project Wingman.

 Many arcade combat flight shooters in amusement arcades are housed in cockpit arcade cabinets that use motion simulator technology, often incorporating hydraulics.
 Popular examples include the original arcade versions of After Burner, Thunder Blade and Air Combat.
 Sega's R360 motion simulator cabinet notably features full 360-degree rotation, used by the arcade games G-LOC: Air Battle and Wing War.

 Survey

 A survey simulation is a classification of simulator that includes a variety (or survey) of aircraft from the period in question.
 This type of classification applies to many historical combat simulators, and typically includes aircraft from all nations participating in the conflict.
 Early simulators suffered from flight models and instrument panels that differed little between aircraft.
 As the technology got better, so did the diversity of aircraft, which forced the virtual pilot to learn the carefully modelled strengths and weaknesses of the various types of aircraft (e.g. the different fighting and flying styles of a Spitfire versus a Messerschmitt 109 in IL-2 Sturmovik or a Mitsubishi Zero versus a US Navy F4F Wildcat in Combat Flight Simulator 2).

 Modern jet survey simulators have been developed as well, such as US Navy Fighters (USNF) and Jane's USAF by Jane's/Electronic Arts, typically with simplified and generic modelling of radar, navigation, and weapons.
 The turn of the century saw advancements in technology that increased the capabilities of these simulators, simplifying and improving their weapon handling and flight models, as well as updated visuals.
 Titles featuring these improvements include Jane's Combat Simulations, a line of flight simulations originally developed by Electronic Arts and later continued by the company Third Wire, as well as the series Strike Fighters: Project 1 and Wings over Europe.